Sameera-G/TreplicatorEEG/README.md

-Sure, Sameera!
-Here's a cleaned-up and well-structured version of your LaTeX-based research article, converted into **Markdown format suitable for a GitHub `README.md` file**.
-This version highlights your project, tools, methodology, and links while maintaining clarity for developers and researchers visiting your repo.

----

 # EEG-Based Mental Workload Assessment Tools for Software Engineers

 This repository provides custom-built data collection tools developed to assess mental workload (MWL) in software engineers.
 The framework integrates **task simulations**, **self-reported assessments (NASA-TLX)**, and **EEG signal monitoring**, ensuring a dual-source workload evaluation.
 It follows a **Design Science Research (DSR)** methodology for iterative development and validation.